informatics-isi-edu/openseadragon-viewer/docs/user-docs/usage.md

 # Usage

 The entry point of openseadargon-viewer is the `mview.html` file. openseadragon-viewer is designed as a standalone application that can be initialized through url query parameters, or by using the [cross-window communication](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) APIs to communicate with the parent window (when used in an iframe.)
+[Chaise viewer app](https://github.com/informatics-isi-edu/chaise/tree/master/docs/user-docs/viewer/viewer-app.md) is using this application by utilizing the cross-window communication.

+## Parameters

 The following sections will summarize the parameters that can be passed to openseadargon-viewer.

-## Channel parameters
+### Channel parameters
 Since we support a mulit-channel view of image.
 There can be multiple values for these query parameters.
 Each will represent a channel and will modify the settings related to that.

 <table>